 Jeanne Veillette Bowerman is the Editor of Script magazine and a screenwriter, having written the narrative feature adaptation as well as the limited series of the Pulitzer Prize-winning book, Slavery by Another Name, which was honored in the Top 25 Tracking Board Launch Pad Features Competition.
 Follow Jeanne on Twitter @jeannevb.

-It’s not easy to manage time flying by.
-This past week, I attended Screenwriters World Conference, where I enjoyed a multitude of meetings with friends, executives and filmmakers.
+It's not easy to manage time flying by.
+I was recently in L.A., where I enjoyed a multitude of meetings with friends, executives and filmmakers.
 Time flew too quickly, and now I’m literally flying, 30,000 feet in the air, returning to New York.

 Seated next to me is a guy I’ll call Cool Dude.
 He has tattooed fingers, a warm smile, and a generous energy pouring from him.
 Near us is Chatty Cathy, talking the ear off of every person in a three-row radius.
 But as the plane settled into its proper altitude, she passed out faster than a newborn feeding off her mother’s breast.
 Her fear of flying was what brought on the nervous chatter.